BTI-US/Lotso-Twitter-Auth/README.md

 - `/check-airdrop-amount`: Checks the amount of airdrop available for the user.
 - `/generate-promotion-code`: Generates a promotion code for the user.
 - `/send-airdrop-parent`: Sends an airdrop to the parent user for rewards.
+- `/check-reward-amount`: Checks the reward amount for the parent user.
 - `/subscription-info`: Fetches the subscription information for the user.
 - `/v1/info/recipient_info`: Fetches the number of recipients who have claimed the airdrop and the total amount of airdrop claimed.